NixOS/rfcs/rfcs/0140-simple-package-paths.md

 [design]: #detailed-design

 This RFC consists of two parts, each of which is implemented with a PR to Nixpkgs.
+These PR's should be done after a release to maximize the testing period and minimize merge conflicts.

 ## PR 1: The unit directory standard